 Biljana "Biba" Golić is a Serbian table tennis champion, known as the “Anna Kornikova” of table tennis.
 Her competitive accolades include multiple titles, and the US National Collegiate No. 2.
 She has appeared on TV and in films including Balls of Fury.
 Killerspin is honored to count her as part of our team, and we sat down to chat with her about what it takes to be a great ping pong player.
 If you’re going to learn, it might as well be from the best!

 Getting Started with Ping Pong

 There are a few different shots everyone needs to master if you're hoping to become a table tennis star in your own right.
-Short of putting in the years of work to become world champion, for us mere mortals it’s usually enough to be crowned the champion of the office or family.
+Even if you're not looking to put in the years of focused hard work to become a world champion, for many of us, it’s enough to be crowned the champion of the office or family.
 Especially if you come from a highly competitive, sports oriented family.
 Heck, just beating your dad or even your boss is worth a little extra practice sometimes.

-There are four basic ping pong shots you absolutely need to know before you start making cunning plans to embarrass your boss in front of everyone (Disclaimer: I have not heard of, or witnessed any similar situations at Killerspin).
+There are four basic ping pong shots you absolutely need to know before you start making cunning plans to embarrass your boss in front of everyone (Disclaimer: I have not heard of, or witnessed this happening at Killerspin).

 The four basic table tennis shots: